Xilinx/Vitis_Libraries/quantitative_finance/docs/src/methods/mc.rst

 Framework
 =========

 The framework of Monte Carlo Simulations is as follows.
-The top module Monte Carlo Simulation will call the Monte Carlo Module (MCM) multiple times until it reaches the required samples number or required tolerance.
+The top module Monte Carlo Simulation calls the Monte Carlo Module (MCM) multiple times until it reaches the required samples number or required tolerance.

 .. image:: /images/mc1.PNG